Get in Touch

 Now, before we start labelling every difficult colleague as toxic (and I get it, it is tempting…), it is worth slowing down.
 Not everyone who disagrees with you, challenges you or has an off day is a rodent to be exterminated.
 We all have moments where we are stressed, abrupt or less self-aware than we would like.

 In other words, not someone who irritates you.
-Someone whose behaviour, over time, erodes the standards of the group.
+Someone whose behaviour, over time, erodes the standards and cohesiveness of the group.

-The Kellogg research then went on to talk about managing seating and proximity.
+The Kellogg research then went on to talk about the importance of managing seating and proximity.
 And yes, you could technically move desks.
-But no, I am not encouraging we use this research to put Johnny 26 feet away from all high performers and call it a day (although wouldn’t that be so much easier..)
+But no, I am not encouraging we use this research to put toxic Johnny 26 feet away from all high performers and call it a day (although wouldn’t that be so much easier...)

 We need to deal with Johnny.